oleaamot/nikita-noark5-core/README.md

 postgres and mysql 'out-of-the-box' in production mode.

-Note also, for configuration purposes the resources directory of the parent project has application-*.yml files for the various profiles.
+NOTE.
+For configuration purposes, take a look at the resources directory of core-webapp for application-*.yml files for setting properties in the various profiles.

 LICENSE NOTE:
 Currently we are using AGPLv3 license, but it should be Apache v2 when finished (depending on integrated libraries).